twiggler/DarkRoast/README.md

 *Dark Roast is not ready for production.
-There are most likely security issues, performance problems, and major bugs.
-In addition, the API is subject to change.*
+There are most likely security issues, performance problems, and major bugs.*

 #Requirements
 Dark Roast requires Php 5.6.
 No effort will be made to support older versions of Php.
 Dark Roast will use Php language features as made available in future Php releases.
 No effort will be made to remain backwards compatible.